no-more-secrets/parsco/README.md

 // Example
 co_await (identifier() | quoted_str());
 ```
+This is equivalent to the `first` parser above.

 Function Application
 --------------------

+The combinators in this section have to do with invoking functions
+on the results of parsers.

 ## invoke
 The `invoke` parser calls the given function with the results of